List of terms used for Germans: Tuder / Tudro (pejorative)

+The term Fascia Rossa is an Italian designation referring to German soldiers and specifically denotes their red armband adorned with a swastika, this term is mainly used in Southern Italy.

 Latvia

 Fricis

 Fricis derives from the German name Fritz.

 Zili pelēkie

 Zili pelēkie, literally translated, means "The Blue-Grays", from the Prussian war uniforms of the pre-World War I era.
 The term appeared in a popular Latvian legionnaire wartime song Ik katru sestdien's vakaru ("Every saturday night") about trouncing the blue-grays after beating up reds (sarkanos) or lice-infested ones (utainos) – the Soviets.

 Netherlands and Belgium

 Mof (pejorative)

 In Dutch the most common term for the German people, after the regular/official "Duitse", is mof.
 It is regarded as a pejorative term, used exclusively for Germans and reflecting Dutch resentment of the German occupation of the Netherlands during the Second World War and the respective German actions.

 In the late 16th century the area just beyond the current northeast border between the Netherlands and Germany now known as East Frisia and Emsland, as well as the people that lived there, used to be referred to as Muffe.
 Some time later it evolved into an informal designation, still not a pejorative, of someone from Germany in general; however the term seemed to have died out around 1900.
 Then it was revived to a far greater use and with negative connotations ever since Germany invaded the Netherlands in 1940.

 A popular humorous (but false) etymology of the word mof by the Dutch is that it is a German abbreviation meaning Menschen ohne Freunde ("people without friends").

 Germany was known as Mofrika, an amalgamation of mof and Afrika, during WW2.